Daniela Vega: Career

-Hernández is an actress and mezzo-soprano singer.

 2011–2017: Early roles and breakthrough

 Vega was asked by a writer and director to collaborate on a stage piece about transitioning, using her experience as a foundation.
 Her contribution resulted in her going on to star in the eventual stage production, Martin de la Parra's 2011 play La mujer Mariposa (The Butterfly Woman).
 This piece, where she also had the opportunity to sing, ran for eight years in Santiago.
 During this time, she participated in more pieces, most notably in Migrante (Migrant), a piece about migration.
 Vega's profile was elevated to a wider audience when she appeared in the music video of the famous song "Maria" by Manuel García in 2014.
 The song and music video were made in collaboration with a gay suicide prevention organization, to help raise awareness and prevent suicide in gay teens.
 She made her screen debut in 2014 in a drama called The Guest (La visita), playing a trans woman at her father's wake.